jaclu/tmux-keyboard-type/README.md

-# Tmux Keyboard Layout plugin
+# Tmux Keyboard Type plugin

 Plugin that shows current keyboard layout.
+Since there is already a plugin called tmux-keyboard-layout, I used a different name for this one.
+Personally I think this one does a better job, and that one motivated me to do this one, so kudos to it for giving me inspiration to improve on that concept!

 ### Usage